QloudNetwork/qloud-integrations/qloud-next/README.md

 option to `false`.

 The middleware also registers a `logoutUrlPath` (by default `/logout`).
 You can link there to log out an authenticated user.

-It takes care for you to redirect to https://login.loqal.host for local development.
+It also takes care for you to redirect to https://login.loqal.host for local development.

 ```typescript
 export const middleware = qloud.middleware({authRequired: true, logoutUrlPath: "/logout"});